trickstercache/trickstercache.org/README.md

 Error: Error building site: TOCSS: failed to transform "scss/main.scss" (text/x-scss): resource "scss/scss/main.scss_9fadf33d895a46083cdd64396b57ef68" not found in file cache
 ```

-This error occurs if you have not installed the extended version of Hugo.
-See our [user guide](https://www.docsy.dev/docs/getting-started/) for instructions on how to install Hugo.
+See the Docsy [user guide](https://www.docsy.dev/docs/getting-started/) for details on how to install Hugo.

-# License
+## License

- Trickster is licensed under an [Apache 2.0 license](./LICENSE).
- The Trickster documentation is licensed under a [CC-BY-4.0 license](./LICENSE-docs).
+© Trickster Authors 2021 | Documentation Distributed under CC-BY-4.0
+© 2021 The Linux Foundation.
+All rights reserved.
+The Linux Foundation has registered trademarks and uses trademarks.
+For a list of trademarks of The Linux Foundation, please see our [Trademark Usage page](https://www.linuxfoundation.org/trademark-usage).